codedog-pl/Keyboard/Readme.md

     with the line content copied is just `keyboard.edit()`.
     Notice how `keyboard.targets()` which editable line
     triggered the apply event.
-    For the demonstration puproses we just copy the `Unicode` line bufffers to the corresponding temporary `UTF8` buffers.
+    For the demonstration purposes we just copy the `Unicode` line bufffers to the corresponding temporary `UTF8` buffers.
     Double check that the buffer sizes are sufficient to fit the texts.